chickensoft-games/GodotPackage/README.md

 The launch profiles will trigger a build (without restoring packages) and then instruct .NET to run Godot 4 (while communicating with VSCode for interactive debugging).

-> **Important:** You must setup a `GODOT4` environment variable for the launch configurations above.
-If you haven't done so already, please see the [Chickensoft Setup Docs][setup-docs].
+> **Important:** You must setup a `GODOT` environment variable for the launch configurations above.
+If you're using [GodotEnv] to install and manage Godot versions, you're already setup!
+For more info, see the [Chickensoft Setup Docs][setup-docs].

 ## 👷 Testing